 I love Catarina Claes!
 She is voiced by an extremely exuberant Maaya Uchida, known for so many popular titles such as Date a Live, Highschool DxD, The Rising of the Shield Hero, The Promised Neverland, Noragami, Rascal Does not Dream of Bunny Girl Senpai, Is it Wrong to Pick Up Girls in a Dungeon?, Kabaneri of the Iron Fortress, Domestic Girlfriend, so many others, but perhaps most importantly as Rikka Takanashi from Love, Chuunibyou & Other Delusions.
 She does an amazing job!
 So excitable, so full of energy, so frustrated and confused!
 It’s a joy to listen to her race through her dialogue like she’s had waaay too much coffee already.
 She’s such an exciting character in this way!
 But also she has to live up to the villainess title.
 And while this just is NOT Catarina’s real personality, it comes through pretty often in her character.
 Usually this takes the form of raging outbursts and “scary” faces.
 I love her in the opening to S1 as much as anywhere.
 That’s about as villainous as she ever gets to be honest.
 From the start of every episode to the finish she’s so much fun!

 Being an otome game, there’s a lot of romance going on around her.
 The thing is though, she’s not supposed to be at the center of it.
 Remember how she’s supposed to be the villain?
 The object of the majority of the male characters’ desires is supposed to be a young lady named Maria Campbell.
 Super pretty, very girly, and super shy, she originally is the central character in the game itself.
-This character is voiced by another prolific VA, Saori Hayami, known perhaps best as Shirayuki in Snow White with the Red Hair, but also is prominent in Monogatari (try to guess which character!), Demon Slayer, Naruto, Anohana, One Punch Man, etc. I love her voice, so smooth and pretty.
+This character is voiced by another prolific VA, Saori Hayami, known perhaps best as Yumeko in Kakegarui, but also is prominent in Monogatari (try to guess which character!), Snow White with the Red Hair, Demon Slayer, Naruto, Anohana, One Punch Man, etc. I love her voice, so smooth and pretty.
 Since Catarina has altered the game so much since she cannot maintain her villainous character, Maria now is falling in love with Catarina.
 Yuri alert!!
 It’s hilarious actually, given how the story is supposed to go and how it’s actually working out.

 Then of course you have all the guys who are in love with Maria.
 Oh no, actually they’re all in love with Catarina!
 Yep, she’s altered the game so significantly with her shift in character that she’s pretty much the object of everyone’s affection, including Maria and most of the other girls as well.
 It’s a lot of fun to watch Catarina become suddenly aware of this one character at a time.
 But anyway, each of the male characters, and most of the supporting characters in general, are all pretty unique individually, if at times a little typical.
 But it’s okay!
 The chaos of their orderly game world is more than enough to make these characters sufficient.
 Most of the characters change from the way they were supposed to be in the original game.
 And that’s all due to Catarina.
 Of course it is!
 Everything’s about Catarina anyway!
 I love all these characters.